Sara Lance: Season 4

-Despite this setback, they soon get back together, with the two shown to be in a stable relationship by the time of the Legends removing Paul Revere from the height of Beatlemania.
-Season four of Legends focuses on Sara leading the team to track down magical "fugitives" of mythology from around the timestream, with the support of Ava and the Time Bureau.
+Season 5

 In season five, after the Time Bureau is no more, Ava is co-captain of the Waverider and helps the team track down the "encores", evil criminals returned from hell to different points on the timeline.

+Season 6

-In season six, Sara is abducted by aliens, later revealed to be employed by Bishop, a scientist from the 22nd century and Ava’s creator, who wants Sara to work with him in an attempt to restart the human race with alien-human hybrids.
+In season six, Sara is abducted by aliens, later revealed to be employed by Bishop, a scientist from the 22nd century and Ava's creator, who wants Sara to work with him in an attempt to restart the human race with alien-human hybrids.
 After being fatally poisoned by an alien, Bishop clones Sara and transfers her dying mind into her new body that is spliced with alien DNA granting Sara regenerative abilities.
 Although horrified by what Bishop has done to her and no longer sure of who she is, Mick convinces her that she is still herself.
 After escaping the alien world with Mick and Gary, Sara returns to Earth and proposes to Ava who gladly accepts.
 The two eventually wed in 1925, during an alien invasion caused by Bishop which the Legends eventually manage to stop.
 However, before the Legends able to leave 1925, an unknown second Waverider destroyed the original Waverider.

+Season 7

 During season seven, Sara is stranded in 1925 with the rest of the Legends.
 While trying to get back to 2021, they learn that the second Waverider was commanded by Bishop along with an evil version of Gideon, who later deploys robot versions of themselves to eliminate the Legends.
 Sara and the Legends try to get to Gwyn Davies in New York, the person who invented time travel, in order to help them get back home.
 At the end of season seven, it is revealed that Sara is pregnant with Ava's baby.
 When she returned to the Waverider, she was arrested by the Time Police alongside her team for breaking the timeline.

-Creation and development

-Jacqueline MacInnes Wood was cast as Sara Lance in March 2012.
-Caity Lotz was announced to be playing Arrow's version of Black Canary during July 2013.
-During the same month it was revealed that her character is Sara, who had survived the Queen's Gambit shipwreck.